dnyaneshbhalerao/react-calendar/README.md

 It is a basic calendar developed unsing react.

-# To Run the project
+# To install the dependancies and dev-dependancies
   npm install

 # To build the project